Lyttle v. United States

 Lyttle v.
-United States is a legal case that emerged from a series of administrative errors and racial profiling that led to wrongful deportation proceedings against a U.S. natural-born citizen in 2008.
-Mark Daniel Lyttle, born in North Carolina, is a man with bipolar disorder and cognitive disabilities who became the focus of Immigration and Customs Enforcement (ICE) proceedings while serving a 100-day sentence for misdemeanor assault at Neuse Correctional Institution.
+United States is a legal case that emerged from a series of administrative errors and racial profiling that led to the wrongful deportation of a U.S. natural-born citizen named Mark Lyttle in 2008.
+Mark Daniel Lyttle is a man with bipolar disorder and cognitive disabilities who became the focus of Immigration and Customs Enforcement (ICE) proceedings while serving a 100-day sentence at Neuse Correctional Institution.
 During Lyttle's intake at Neuse, a clerk recorded his birthplace as Mexico and his citizenship status as "alien", despite his U.S. citizenship.
-These errors triggered ICE involvement.
+This triggered ICE involvement.

 Lyttle was forced to cross the US-Mexico border with only $3 in his possession, wearing a prison jumpsuit, and without identification or a passport.
-Lyttle then wandered through multiple Central American countries including Mexico, Honduras, Nicaragua, and Guatemala for a total of 125 days.
-During this time, he experienced homelessness, abuse, and was imprisoned in Honduras.
+He then wandered for 125 days through multiple Central American countries, including Mexico, Honduras, Nicaragua, and Guatemala.
+He experienced homelessness, abuse, and was subsequently imprisoned in Honduras.

-The case helped expose broader issues within the immigration enforcement system, including racial profiling, the treatment of mentally disabled detainees, the lack of due process in immigration proceedings, and the conditions in private immigration detention facilities.
+The case exposed broader issues within the immigration enforcement system, including racial profiling, the treatment of mentally disabled detainees, the lack of due process in immigration proceedings, and the conditions in private immigration detention facilities.
 This policy change was later incorporated into the Gang of Eight's Border Security, Economic Opportunity, and Immigration Modernization Act of 2013, which proposed providing legal representation to unaccompanied children and mentally disabled individuals in immigration court.